 If a market participant disregards this, potential losses can quickly spiral out of control.
 It is possible that one such losing trade will eventually offset several winning trades, which can be very frustrating and demoralizing.

 Another common mistake in this type of trading is failing to account for the size of the spreads.
-There are several minor currency pairs that are quite volatile and interesting to trade; however, they also have larger spreads, which may reduce a trader’s potential payouts over time.
+Several minor currency pairs are quite volatile and interesting to trade; however, they also have larger spreads, which may reduce a trader’s potential payouts over time.

 Another thing to consider is that traders may set less ambitious profit targets with a 1-minute trading strategy timeframe, as opposed to a 15-minute option, because currency may be less volatile in such a short period of time.